Jebel Hafeet: Flora and fauna

 The mountain is home to endangered species of flora and fauna, particularly at Wadi Tarabat.
+170 plant species have been documented from Jebel Hafeet and this accounts for over 40 per cent of the total plant species recorded in the emirate.

 On the mountain has been observed the yellow bloom of Acridocarpus orientalis.
 Numerous other plants have been seen around caves in the mountain.
+The mountain’s largest wadi, Wadi Tarabat, is alone home to around 95 species of plants, including Christ’s thorn, Ziziphus spina-christi, which was historically used for building, food and herbal medicine.

 The caves of Jebel Hafeet are a natural habitat for a wide range of animals, including bats, foxes, snakes, rodents, and hyraxes.
 The lizard Acanthodactylus opheodurus, which until 1982 was considered extinct in the UAE, has been observed in the area.
 Among the birds, there is the greatest biodiversity of the whole country: a study counted 119 species of birds.
 Finally, they have been cataloged, with about 200 different insects, and 23 species of butterflies.
 Recently, seven species of lacewing insects were discovered here.
 They were previously thought not to have been in this country, but in Saudi Arabia.
 The Arabian tahr is also found here.

 In 1949, an Arabian leopard was spotted here by Wilfred Thesiger.
 In 1976, one was shot and wounded, as reported by Hellyer, who claimed another sighting in 1993.
 The leopard is now possibly extinct in the country's wilderness.
 In addition, rock hyrax were recently introduced here, and could serve as prey for the leopard, if the latter had to be re-introduced.

 In February 2019, the Environment Agency Abu Dhabi recorded the sighting of an Arabian caracal by camera trap in Jebel Hafeet National Park, the first such sighting in the Emirate of Abu Dhabi since 1984.
 In March, a Blanford's fox was observed using the same technique, after an absence of about 17 years.